Forecasted Treatment Effects: Empirical illustration

 We assume the same tuning parameters $q$ and $R$ for FAT across states.
 To help select the basis functions and the tuning parameters, Figure \ref{fig:suicide_adoption} plots the outcome variable averaged across states, as a function of time to adoption.
 The visible trending behaviour (plausibly reflecting a deterministic component) in the pre-treatment data suggests using a polynomial basis function and choosing orders $q>0$.
 There is no strong indication of structural instability in the pre-treatment data, so we use all available data for estimation, that is, we set $R=5$.
-We compute the polynomial-regression based forecast, $\widehat{y}^{PR}_{i\tau+h}$ in \eqref{PR_FAT}, for a number of forecast horizons $h$ and orders $q$.
-FAT estimates at $\tau+h$ are shown in the top panel of Figure \ref{fig:suicide_FAT_placebo} as a function of $h\in\{1,\dots,5\}$ and for $q\in\{1,2\}$.
-The variance of the estimator is computed as $\frac{1}{n}\sum_{i=1}^n (y_{i\tau+h} - \widehat{y}^{PR}_{i\tau+h}-\widehat{{\rm FAT}}_h^{PR})^2$.
+We compute the forecast $\widehat{y}^{UC}_{i\tau+h}$ in \eqref{eq:UC_FAT} for a number of forecast horizons $h$ and orders $q$.
+The Unobserved-Components FAT estimates at $\tau+h$ are shown in the top panel of Figure \ref{fig:suicide_FAT_placebo} as a function of $h\in\{1,\dots,5\}$ and for $q\in\{1,2\}$.
+The variance of the estimator is computed as explained in Section \ref{app:VarEstimation}.
 The results show a statistically insignificant decrease in the suicide rate after adoption of the no-fault divorce laws across different forecast horizons.
 This replicates the findings in \cite{GoodmanBacon}, \cite{ClarkeTapiaSchythe}, but without using a control group.
-As expected, compared to the results in Figure 2 in \cite{ClarkeTapiaSchythe}, our $95\%$ confidence intervals are greater for higher forecast horizons, e.g., $h\geq4$.
+The standard error of our estimator is comparable to that obtained in the above-mentioned studies that employ event-study design approaches and, as expected, our $95\%$ confidence intervals are greater for longer forecast horizons (see, e.g., the results in Figure 2 in \citealt{ClarkeTapiaSchythe}).\footnote{To see how our estimator performs in terms of standard error with a small sample size, as in this application, see Table \ref{tab:table_smallN} in the Online Appendix for simulation results with $N=30$.}

-To validate the procedure, we compute placebo FATs.
-In the bottom panel of Figure \ref{fig:suicide_FAT_placebo}, we report placebo FAT at lag $j$, $j\in\{0,\dots,3\}$, calculated as if the law was adopted $j$ years earlier than its actual adoption date (for each state).
-The forecast horizon is $h=1$, so that FAT at lag 0 here corresponds to FAT at horizon 1 in the upper panel.
-The figure shows that the placebo FATs for both polynomial orders are statistically insignificant.
+To validate the procedure, in Figure \ref{fig:suicide_FAT_placebo} we report placebo FAT at lag $j$, $j\in\{0,\dots,3\}$, calculated as if the law was adopted $j$ years earlier than its actual adoption date (for each state).
+The forecast horizon is $h=1$.
+The figure shows that the placebo FATs for both polynomial orders are close to zero.
 This offers suggestive evidence that FAT estimates may be interpreted as ATT estimates.